tipenko/MorbidJS/README.md

 ### Architecture.
 Reusability.
 Modularity.
 Design.
 Performance ###
 MorbidJS is to create something you need extremely fast and small.

 If you have a team and a year-long project, consider something else.
 If you need a small widget to display in iframe - hello!

-On the latter: It is slow, but it works.
-DOM storage is expensive, this object calculation is too.
+Performance-wise: It is slow, but it works.
+DOM storage is expensive, as well as this object calculation.
 I will take care of this later.

-### Commandments for brave who use Morbid for their cause###
+### Commandments for the brave who use Morbid for their cause###
 10 YOU MUST STORE BUSINESS INSTANCES IN CSS-ACCESSIBLE WAY (IN DOM, VISIBLE OR NOT) AT ALL COSTS;

 20 USE M(SELECTOR) TO ADDRESS EVERYTHING EVERYTIME.
 PASSING REFERENCES IS HERESY;